by Mark Schindler

 Or do you not know that your body is the temple of the Holy Spirit which is in you, which you have from God, and you are not your own?
 For you were bought at a price; therefore glorify God in your body and in your spirit, which are God's.

-These people have learned this lesson and glorified God by going through their trial while trusting Him and putting fear aside.
+These people have learned this lesson and glorified God by going through their trials while trusting Him and putting fear aside.
 Afterward, they have encouraged others with their experiences.
 What better forum does God give us to do this than at the Feast of Tabernacles?

 Togetherness at the Feast